python/mypy/docs/source/kinds_of_types.rst

    class A:
        ...

-In cases when a type hint contains names that have not been defined yet, you can enter the type as a string literal — this is a *forward reference*:
+In cases like these you can enter the type as a string literal — this is a *forward reference*:

 .. code-block:: python